steenh/danish_legal_rulings/README.md

 thesis_data_set
 ===============

-A data set consisting of 71.386 sentences from 378 Danish legal rulings by the Danish Companies Appeals Board [http://www.erhvervsankenævnet.dk], which has been pre-processed for use in my master's thesis - Data-driven de-identification of Danish legal Rulings.
+A data set consisting of 71.386 sentences from 378 Danish legal rulings by the Danish Companies Appeals Board [http://www.erhvervsankenævnet.dk], which has been pre-processed for use in my master's thesis - Data-driven de-identification of Danish legal rulings.

 The set has been sentence tokenized and a punkt tokenizer trained on a Danish corpus has been applied.
 The set has further been split into one word per line.
 A blank line serves as a sentence delimiter.
 Thus the set is suitable for use by sequential modeling algorithms such as HMM or CRF.
 I have been using CRF++ [http://crfpp.googlecode.com/svn/trunk/doc/index.html].
 The data set can also easily be modified to be used for other data-driven purposes.
 Also for use by CRF++ is an aligned list of true answer tags.
 A TRUE tag indicates that a token has been de-identified from the original rulings.